chinaecheremudo002-gif/Ethereum-Analysis/README.md

 Overall, this approach provides a clearer understanding of network cost behavior by filtering out short-term volatility and focusing on sustained trends in gas fees.

+## Ethereum Gas Price Trend Analysis

+### Objective
+The objective of this analysis is to identify cost-efficient transaction periods on the Ethereum network using a 7-day moving average of gas prices.

+---

+## Key Insight

+Daily Ethereum gas prices showed significant volatility, with sharp increases and decreases across different dates.
+To reduce noise and reveal the underlying trend, a 7-day moving average was applied.

+The moving average indicates that gas prices generally declined from mid-May onward.

+- On **2026-05-12**, the 7-day moving average was approximately **1.62 billion**
+- By **2026-05-24**, it had dropped to approximately **688 million**
+- On **2026-05-28**, it further stabilized around **642 million**

+This downward trend suggests:

+- Reduced Ethereum network congestion
+- Lower transaction costs
+- More cost-efficient periods for users to execute transactions

+---

+## Business Interpretation

+Lower moving average values indicate periods where users can perform blockchain transactions at reduced costs.
+Based on the analysis, the period between:

+### 2026-05-22 to 2026-05-28

+appears to be the most cost-efficient transaction window within the observed dataset.

+---

+## Analytical Importance

+The 7-day moving average helps to:

+- Smooth short-term fluctuations
+- Reduce the impact of daily volatility
+- Reveal long-term gas price trends
+- Support forecasting and transaction planning

+This technique is widely used in:

+- Cryptocurrency analytics
+- Financial time-series analysis
+- Forecasting systems
+- Market trend analysis